awagen/kolibri/README.md

 Note that the current state reflects the transition from the old akka-based mode to the new claim-based mechanism using the ZIO framework for the service implementation.
-Thus the integration into kolibri-watch is pending, yet expected to be available in a few days.
-The same holds for an example board for grafana such as in the example below for the akka-based project.

 ## Kolibri Watch
 Vue project providing a UI for Kolibri.